-Lipiodol is an iodised poppy seed oil which has been used safely for many years to visualize fallopian tubes in X-Ray images.
+Lipiodol is an iodised poppy seed oil which has been used safely for many years to visualise fallopian tubes in X-Ray images.
 Lipiodol treatment is similar to a hysterosalpingogram (HSG) which is used to diagnose tubal blockages by flushing the fallopian tubes with a fluid.

 Although HSG is not a new procedure, recent research has shown significant benefits for fertility linked with the use of lipiodol, compared to water-based dye solutions.